20LitersAdmin/liters_tracker/README.md

 * technologies#index should also have buttons?
 [Add Plan, Add Report, Add Target]

+* Submitting a report needs to be intuitive for the user -- Each technology independently
+--- Tech.scale == "Family", show villages, Tech.scale == "Community", show facilities
+--- Add facilities on the fly

 # More reports:
 * By Geography:
-- sectors#index
+- sectors#show
---> By MOU (or just rely on searchbar dates?)

-- sectors#show --> all villages per sector, using Plan
+--> by villages per sector, using Plan
+--> by technologies

 * By MOU
 - contracts#index && contracts#show